automician/snippets/java/widgetsapproach/README.md

     * based on open source [ngWebDriver's](https://github.com/paul-hammant/ngWebDriver) implementation
     * for smart waiting of finishing async "loading" used ExpectedCondition based on wait for Angular
     * to use element's or collection's methods with these waits realized wrappers around SelenideElement element and ElementsCollection
-  * Methods to access to elements with 'data-test' attribute
   * Unique data generator
     * each generated value has a name
     * each value can be get by its name